luisfpinto/FenixService/README.md

-#This is the fenix Service, you create a service running on boot, then this create another service.
-After reboot, the other service run and both of them are deleted
+#This is the fenix Service, it creates a service running on boot, then it creates another service.
+After reboot, the other service runs and both of them are deleted